 We fast in the daytime and starve in the night.

+Instead of resting during the daytime during Ramadan, many parents in Yemen are already accustomed to spending their days searching for food to feed their family at night.
 "I am exhausted and thirsty because of walking, and I have been fasting without a good breakfast," a tearful mother in Sana'a told a reporter for Al Jazeera in 2017.
 "I used to live with dignity in my house, and Ramadan was my best month.
 The war has deprived us of joy every day.
 Last Ramadan was fine, but this one is very tough.
 We fast in the daytime and starve in the night."

-Last year, his baby daughter, Doa'a, was in critical condition, severely malnourished with complications of pneumonia and unable to breastfeed.
+In 2018, his baby daughter, Doa'a, was in critical condition, severely malnourished with complications of pneumonia and unable to breastfeed.
 Ahmed and his wife, Zahra Hassan Sulaiman, rushed her to a UNICEF-funded therapeutic nutrition center run by the Tayba Foundation in Hudaydah.
 The center provides integrated medical services for malnourished mothers and children, and an education program to help families learn how to keep their children healthy.

-"When I looked at my daugher, I was pretty sure that she would not survive, but I didn't give up," Ahmed recalled.
+"When I looked at my daughter, I was pretty sure that she would not survive, but I didn't give up," Ahmed recalled.
 "I borrowed money and took her to the nearest health center, one hour away by car.
 I was afraid she would die before we reached the health center."

 Doctors at the center gave Doa'a medicine and baby formula, and nursed her back to health.
 For 15-year-old Mareiah, her baby sister's survival was nothing short of a miracle.
 "When Doa'a was discharged from the health center, I didn't believe that she was alive until I saw her."